North Africa's highest peak calls to be climbed.

-Our Mount Toubkal trekking trips have a rating of 4 or higher, so you need to be reasonably fit and healthy to complete the trek comfortably.
-This doesn't mean you must spend hours in the gym in preparation, but it's definitely worth increasing your usual exercise routine in the lead-up to your trip.
-This could look like extra walks, participating in local hikes around your area and doing more cardio.
-Previous mountain climbing or hiking experience is also recommended.
+Our Mount Toubkal trekking trips have a rating of 4 or higher (2 of our treks have a rating of 5), so you must be fit and healthy to complete the trek comfortably.
+While you don't need to spend hours in the gym every day in preparation, you should increase your usual exercise routine in the lead-up to your trip.
+Think cardio (lots of it) and participating in local hikes in your area and increasing.
+Doing some strength training will also give you the best chance of comfortably completing your Mount Toubkal hike.
+Keep in mind that previous mountain climbing or hiking experience is recommended.

 You'll have to carry a day bag/backpack with you during the day while you're trekking.
 This is for your snacks, camera, reusable drink bottle etc. However, there will be mules accompanying you on your trek that will carry your luggage so you don't have to.

 Yes!
 Your leader will be equipped with an advanced first aid kit for the duration of the trek, but please remember to carry your own personal medicines as well as additional medicine for altitude sickness if you know you're at risk to such conditions.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
 However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.